orterforth/orterforth/README.txt

                   of ;CODE and during installation instead of inline assembler definitions.

- rxit ( -- )      Exits orterforth (and returns to the
+ rxit ( -- )      Exits orterforth (and returns to the shell,
-                  shell, BASIC prompt or equivalent).
+                  BASIC prompt or equivalent).

- rf-target ( -- d )    Returns a base-36 representation of
+ rtgt ( -- d )    Returns a base-36 representation of the
-                       the target system (e.g., one of:
+                  target system (e.g., one of: CYGWIN.
-                       CYGWIN.
 DARWIN.
                   LINUX.
 SPECTR. etc).

 # It starts by installing from Forth source code #